smec-ethz/bamboost/README.md

 sims = db.sims(select=(db.df.eps==1))  # returns all where eps is 1
 sims = db.sims(sort='parameter1', reverse=False)  # returns all, sorrted by parameter1
 ```
-:information: Note that this creates objects for every simulation and the sorting is not optimized.
+:warning: Note that this creates objects for every simulation and the sorting is not optimized.
 Using pandas to select and sort is much faster.
 Check their documentation for how to manipulate pandas dataframes.

 ### Database index
 Every database created will be assigned a unique identifier (UID).